Adding food to the Reencle.

 One advantage it has over the Reencle is a permanent filter which doesn’t need replacing.
 That doesn’t mean no running costs, though.
 In addition to electricity (around the same as a fridge, and a little bit more than the running costs of the Reencle) GEME do suggest you buy their compost starter material, Kobold, roughly once a quarter.

-Apart from that, and five weeks into testing, I am impressed so far.
+Apart from that, and two months into testing, I am impressed so far.
 The mix of 46 different microbes contained in the starter material breaks down material quickly and aggressively.
 It can also handle more waste than the Reencle – when I added 1.7kg of waste, it broke down in hours.
 I also like the use of smart sensors, which allows the device to adjust factors like warmth to match the progress of the compost.

 The GEME also handles an impressive range of materials.
 I had no problem with meat, for example, and small chicken bones caused no issue with operation – although these did take quite a while to break down.
 (Remember, though, that bones are extremely challenging to compost.)